1204khofo/1204khofo/README.md

 - 👋 Hi, I’m Kofoworola Akadri
-- 👀 I’m interested in Data Entry, Data Analysis
+- 👀 I’m a Data Entry Officer and a Data Analyst
 - 💞️ I’m looking to collaborate on any Data Analysis Project that involes the use of Excel, Sql and Power BI
 - 😄 Pronouns: SHE/HER